suffolklibraries/lgc/content/collections/events/northern-lights-17-06.md

       -
         type: text
         text: .
-cost_details: '£12.50; under 30s half price'
+cost_details: 'Tickets from £10; under 30s half-price'
 ---
-In this performance installation, Ruby Colley and EXAUDI sensitively and movingly explore neurodivergence, relationships and communication.
+Midnight sun, verdant landscapes, and folksong at its freshest: the BBC Concert Orchestra and the Iceland Philharmonic Choir celebrate midsummer Nordic-style.